MyFactomWallet/ledger-toolchain/README.md

 Application full hash : 06475a38e534d4c04d1f8ec6bad703256e02740024731a40a8f9bf3589375786
 ```

-If you see the above outputs, then the application is has installed correctly.
-At this point you will see your new Factom app on your Nano S device.
+If you see the above outputs, then the application has installed correctly.
+You will now see your new Factom app on your Nano S device.
 Launch the app on the Nano S and head on over to https://www.myfactomwallet.com.

 If you are on the testnet, you can obtain your free Testoids at https://faucet.factoid.org.